-Candidates are also asked not to arrive more than 5 minutes before their specified appointment time.
+Candidates will also be asked not to arrive more than 5 minutes before their specified appointment time.
 This minimises the number of people you could potentially come into contact with.
 Other safety measures being taken include:

-- Ensuring that examiners wear clothing that fully covers their arms and legs
+- Ensuring that examiners wear clothing that provides as much covering as possible

 - Requiring examiners to wash their hands before entering the public waiting area, wear gloves for the duration of the test, and avoid touching their face